-Farm Owner’s Insurance refers to policies that provide commercial property and liability coverage and also homeowners’.
-Typically, farmers avail both residential and commercial coverage as the policies involved pertain to family and farms that are operated individually, not the huge farming operations for commercial business.
+Farm Owner’s Insurance or agriculture insurance refers to policies that provide commercial property and liability coverage and also homeowners’.
+Typically, farmers avail themselves of both residential and commercial coverage as the policies involved pertain to family and farms that are operated individually, not the huge farming operations for commercial business.

 It is a form of insurance that combines two in one coverage to protect the farmers.
 With its personal coverage, it’s just like homeowner’s insurance where your home and valuable possessions are covered.
 It also has liability coverage that will fend for you in case of misfortunes you caused to others.
 Aside from these, it also covers your machinery and some of the animals on the farm.

 Every farm has unique needs the reason why there are different coverages you may opt to purchase for a certain need.
 A standard homeowner’s insurance might cover a small farm if it’s for hobby purposes or you don’t intend to sell farm products for money.
 However, it might not cover farm machines and buildings so it’s best to avail farm insurance to protect your home and farm at the same time.
 An insurance agent might come over to evaluate the land to ensure the proper coverage for your property.

 What does it cover?